 Dataspace access Authorization Write Can view the dataspace.Can access datasets according to dataset permissions.
 Read-only Can view the dataspace and its snapshots.
 Can view child dataspaces, if allowed by permissions.
 Can view contents of the dataspace, though cannot modify them.
 Hidden Can neither see the dataspace nor its snapshots.
 If allowed to view child dataspace, can see the current dataspace but cannot select it.
 Cannot access the dataspace contents, including datasets.
 Cannot perform any actions on the dataspace.

 Restriction policy Indicates whether this dataspace profile-permission association should have priority over other permissions rules.
-Create a child dataspa ace Indicates whether the profile can create child dataspaces from the current dataspace.
-Create a child snapsh ot Indicates whether the profile can create snapshots of the current dataspace.
+Create a child dataspace Indicates whether the profile can create child dataspaces from the current dataspace.
+Create a child snapshot Indicates whether the profile can create snapshots of the current dataspace.
 Initiate merge Indicates whether the profile can merge the current dataspace with its parent dataspace.
 Export archive Indicates whether the profile can export the current dataspace as an archive.
 Import archive Indicates whether the profile can import an archive into the current dataspace.
 Close a dataspace Indicates whether the profile can close the current dataspace.
-Close a snapshot t Indicates whether the profile can close a snapshot of th current dataspace.
-Permissions of child dataspace When a user creates a child dataspace, the permosewhen createdof this new dataspace are automatically assigned When a user creates a child dataspace, the permissions of this new dataspace are automatically assigned to the profile's owner, based on the permissions defined under 'Permissions of child dataspace when created' in the parent dataspace.
-If multiple permissions are defined for the owner through different roles, the owner's profile behaves like any other profile and permissions are resolved [p 202] as usual.
+Close a snapshot Indicates whether the profile can close a snapshot of the current dataspace.
+Permissions of child dataspace when created When a user creates a child dataspace, the permissions of this new dataspace are automatically assigned to the profile's owner, based on the permissions defined under 'Permissions of child dataspace when created' in the parent dataspace.
+If multiple permissions are defined for the owner through different roles, the owner's profile behaves like any other profile and permissions are resolved [p 200] as usual.